4imothy/slice_to_render/README.md

 ## Project to Convert Collection of Images to a File and Render the File

+Will be used in *RWC* to send smaller images to a web interface.

 #### Use:
 **(Recommended) Create Virtual Environment:**
 ```